danlliu/pycryptodome/challenges.md

 ```

 Having a general knowledge of `pycryptodome` helps when quickly analyzing RSA-based challenges; in my experience, it's one of the most popular libraries in RSA challenges for the ability to quickly generate primes and convert between strings and integers.

+Let's take a look at a simple RSA challenge: [mrsa](mrsa/challenge.md).

 ## Section 5: The End